 What's in the bundle

-Rules (merged into CLAUDE.md)
+Rule files (merged into CLAUDE.md)

 How the overlay actually works

-The mechanism is simpler than it probably sounds.
+The mechanism is simpler than it sounds.
 When yaw spawns a Claude Code session in Yaw Mode, it:

 - Creates a temp directory under your platform's tmp root, namespaced by process id + pty id so no two overlays can ever collide.